cybroslabs/ouro-api-shared/gen/markdown/service-devices-apiservice.md

 ## ListDeviceGroups

-The method returns a list of device groups.
+Retrieves a paginated list of devices groups based on the specified criteria.
+The page size and page number (zero-based) can be defined in the request.

 ```proto
 ListDeviceGroups(io.clbs.openhes.models.common.ListSelector) returns (io.clbs.openhes.models.acquisition.ListOfDeviceGroup)